 - a) The Group has allotted 83,893,088 and 41,765,661 fully paid up equity shares during the quarter ended March 31, 2016 and June 30, 2014 respectively, pursuant to 1:1 bonus share issue approved by shareholders.
-Consequently, options/ units granted under the various employee share based plans are adjusted for bonus share issue.
-The Group has not bought back any equity shares. - b) The Board of Directors of the Group at its meeting held on June 28, 2017, has approved buyback of up to 4,320,000 equity shares of Rs 10 each, on a proportionate basis, at a price of Rs 625 per equity share payable in cash for an aggregate consideration of Rs 2,700 (Rupees Twenty Seven Hundred million only), excluding transaction costs viz. brokerage, applicable taxes such as securities transaction tax, service tax/GST, stamp duty, etc., by way of a Tender Offer, through Board approval route through Stock Exchange Mechanism.
-The record date for the buyback is July 11, 2017.
+Consequently, options/ units granted under the various employee share based plans are adjusted for bonus share issue. - b) The Board of Directors of the Group at its meeting held on June 28, 2017, had approved buyback of up to 4,320,000 equity shares of Rs 10 each, on a proportionate basis, at a price of Rs 625 per equity share payable in cash for an aggregate consideration of upto Rs 2,700 (Rupees Two thousand seven hundred million only), excluding transaction costs viz. brokerage, applicable taxes such as securities transaction tax, service tax, GST, stamp duty, etc., by way of a Tender Offer, through Board approval route through Stock Exchange Mechanism.
 This is in accordance with the provisions of the Companies Act, 2013 and the Securities and Exchange Board of India (Buy Back of Securities) Regulations, 1998, and other applicable laws and regulations.
-The buyback is a capital allocation decision taken with the objective of seeking a fairer valuation of the Group's stock while improving the Company's Return on Equity, and increasing shareholder value in the long term.
-The offer size of the buyback is within the prescribed limit of 10% of the aggregate of paid up capital and free reserves of the Group as on March 31, 2017 and represents 9.83% of the total issued and paid-up equity share capital and free reserves as on March 31, 2017, of the Group. - The Group has not allotted any equity shares as fully paid up without payment being received in cash.